 There is one area within the project delivery groups where skills will need to change more radically, and that is with PMO leaders.
 PMOs are at the hub of the shift to modern business management, and they will experience change on multiple levels.
 PMO leaders will not only need to learn to drive portfolio management from idea generation to benefits realization and everything in between, they will also need to manage multiple priorities across all business areas.
 MBM will see a permanent shift in PMO leaders from project-based professionals to business professionals, an acknowledgement that portfolio management—a core part of a modern PMO’s function—is a business discipline rather than a project discipline.
 Many traditional PMO accountabilities will remain, but those will be secondary support functions.
 The PMO leader will succeed when the portfolio delivers the organization’s goals and objectives.

-In this series of blogs, we have looked at the concept of modern business management from a number of different angles.
-However, we can only just begin to scratch the surface of the topic; organizations must experience the journey for themselves if they are going to compete and succeed in the increasingly competitive world they find themselves in.
+For organizations to be successful, they must experience the journey for themselves if they are going to compete and succeed in the increasingly competitive world they find themselves in.
 They will require the support of the right software infrastructure, integrated with all elements of their business information architecture, and they will need to commit to continuous evolution.